 Take care if you make Gift Aid donations.
 A charity can reclaim the tax on a Gift Aid donation only if the individual has paid the amount of tax being reclaimed.

 Savings and dividend income covered by the SA and DA is not taxed.
 Where this happens the individual is responsible for ensuring that the donation is covered and HMRC has powers to recover any shortfall from the taxpayer.

 Planning for spouses

 The Dividend and Savings Allowances may also mean it is important to consider the allocation of investments between husband and wives or civil partners.
 If just one partner has investments generating dividends or savings it could be beneficial to transfer part of the investments to the other partner to ensure they receive income which utilises their DA or SA.
 Any transfer of assets between husbands and wives or between civil partners who are living together can be made without any capital gains tax being charged.

 How we can help

-If you are in the London area please do contact us for guidance on the dividend and savings allowances and the impact on your income tax position.
+If you are in the Shenfield area please do contact us for guidance on the dividend and savings allowances and the impact on your income tax position.